 We mail a short questionnaire to the households in the pool for which a telephone number wasn't matched to an address.
 When the Alternate household returns the questionnaire and provides the household's demographic information and a contact telephone number, that household is also placed in the pool of households for recruitment via a telephone interview.
-When the Basic household returns a questionnaire and provides a contact telephone number, that household is placed into the pool for recruitment via a telephone interview whether we are able to capture demographic information or not.
+When the Basic household returns a questionnaire and provides a contact telephone number, that household returns a questionnaire and provides a contact telephone number, that household returns a questionnaire and provides a contact telephone number, that household returns a questionnaire and provides a contact telephone number, that household is placed into the pool for recruitment via a telephone interview whether we are able to capture demographic information or not.

-The sampling system will retire an Alternate household from the recruitment pool if it does not select that household within 18 months of its first contact with the household.
-Basic households are retired within 10 months of its first contact with the household.
+The sampling system will retire an Alternate household from the recruitment pool if it does not select that household within 18 months of its final contact with the household.
+Basic households are retired within 10 months of its final contact with the household.